The Outflow of the B335 Protostar II: After the Outburst: Discussion

-Figures \ref{AV-map} and \ref{H2O-col-dens} show maps of the H$_2$O ice column density in units of cm$^{-2}$ and the continuum extinction in units of A$_V$.
-The lowest contour on the A$_V$ map is A$_V$=5 mag, roughly corresponding to the edge of the dark cloud at optical wavelengths.
+Figure \ref{H2O-AV-map} shows maps of the continuum extinction in units of A$_V$ in the top panels the H$_2$O ice column density in units of cm$^{-2}$ in the middle panel, and the extinction map based on the broad-band F356W and F444W filters in the bottom row.
+In the middle left panel, we mark the area of highest extinction from the broadband extinction map as a white area where the H$_2$O map is incomplete and not reliable.

 The B335 core appears as a roughly ellipsoid shape, with the long axis approximately in the NS direction and, more to the point, the short axis lying in the EW direction.
-In B335, the magnetic field is roughly oriented in EW direction near the position of the protostar \citep{Kandori.2020.ApJ.891.55.magmap}.
+As mentioned before, in B335, the magnetic field is roughly oriented in EW direction near the position of the protostar \citep{Kandori.2020.ApJ.891.55.magmap}.
 This suggests that the core was initially formed by contraction along the field lines of the local magnetic field, as was first theoretically predicted by \citet{1956.MestelSpitzer.MNRAS.116.503.magfield} and further developed by \citet{1987.Shu.ARAA.25.23}.
 The result of this contraction is the flattened overall structure of the B335 core, seen apparently nearly edge-on and therefore appearing elongated in the north-south direction in the extinction maps.

 The outflow activity originating at the single protostar has carved out bipolar outflow cavities.
-Both in the continuum and in the H$_2$O ice column density map, lines of sight through the outflow cavities show lower extinction than other areas of the core, leading to an hourglass shape of the contours.
-The same hollowed-out outflow cavity seen in Figure \ref{cloudshine-image} in scattered light was also already indicated in the near-infrared extinction map by \citet{Chu.2021.ApJ.918.2.extinction.maps}.
+Both in the extinction maps (top and bottom rows in Figure \ref{H2O-AV-map} and in the H$_2$O ice column density map (middle row), lines of sight through the outflow cavities show lower extinction than other areas of the core, leading to an hourglass shape of the contours.
 The hollowed-out outflow cavity was first formed by a wind from the protostar, pushing material out from its surrounding molecular core.
 The outflow cavity at present contains a very hot jet and is limited by a layer emitting in shock-excited H$_2$, so overall, it is too warm to allow the formation of dust and ice mantles, and therefore appears as a region of lower extinction and ice column density.
+The hollowed-out structure of the cavity follows closely the walls of this cavity seen in ALMA molecular line emission, as is shown, for example, in Figure~1 of \citet{LeGouellec.2023.AA...671.167.magfield}.